-- Become carbon neutral.
 We’re all responsible for a certain amount of carbon emissions.
 But we can offset our pollution by funding renewable energy projects—for example, it can cost as little as $8 a month to offset the emissions of a typical large car.
-Learn more at nativeenergy.com.
+Learn more at native energy.

-- Get political.
 Let your elected officials know the environment matters to you.
-Find out who your reps are at vote-smart.org
+Find out who your reps are at Vote Smart.

 Doing a Lot?
 Try Forest Green Steps:

 Yoga Inspiration: Think about satya, or truthfulness.
 Are you honestly doing all that you can do, or are you doing only what’s convenient for you?
 Can you make a deeper commitment?

 You can save 700 tons of carbon dioxide emissions per year by line-drying your clothes in the spring and summer instead of using the dryer.
 Even better, generate your own electricity by purchasing a Human Power Generator, a stationary-bike-style contraption that allows you to supplement your electricity with your own sweat!
 Learn more at Windstream Power.

 2. Green your computer.